The Face Painter

-"The Face Painter" is the 109th episode of NBC sitcom Seinfeld.
-It is the 23rd episode of the series's sixth season.
+"The Face Painter" is the 109th episode of the NBC sitcom Seinfeld.
+It is the 22rd episode of the series's sixth season.
 It aired on May 11, 1995.
 The table reading for "The Face Painter" was held on March 26, 1995.
-In this episode, Jerry, Elaine, Kramer, and David Puddy go to two Stanley Cup playoff games, where Puddy dismays Elaine and an El Salvadoran priest with his rowdy displays of New Jersey Devils fandom.
+In this episode, Jerry, Elaine, Kramer, and David Puddy go to two Stanley Cup playoff games, where Puddy dismays Elaine and a Salvadoran priest with his rowdy displays of New Jersey Devils fandom.
 Meanwhile, Kramer holds a grudge against a chimpanzee who hit him with a banana peel, and George resolves to take the dramatic step of telling his girlfriend he loves her.